agileware/wp-civicrm-ux/USAGE.md

 }, 10, 2);
 ```

+You can also override the Protection Form template in your theme.
+Copy `wp-civicrm-ux/templates/shortcode/shortcode-self-serve-checksum.php` into your theme folder at `templates/shortcode/`.

 ### Cloudflare Turnstile
 You can protect your Self Serve Checksum Form against spam using the free service [Cloudflare Turnstile](https://www.cloudflare.com/en-gb/products/turnstile/).
 Once you have a sitekey and secret key, simply add them to the settings.